SNAP Benefits in Kentucky: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Download Benny to take control of your spending and get more out of your EBT benefits.
+Download Benny to help manage your spending and get more from your EBT benefits.

 Download the app